Syncleus/peak/README.rst

     python ./apex.py

-There isnt much to the application right now, so thats all you should need to run it.
+There isn't much to the application right now, so thats all you should need to run it.
 Digipeating will occur automatically and respond to the WIDEN-n paradigm as well as your own callsign.
 Cross-band repeating is enabled right now but only by specifying the call sign directly.
 The application is still pre-release so more features and configuration options should be added soon.